-Remove any paint and connect this wire to bare metal, preferably with a factory bolt rather than a screw.
-(Screws tend to strip or loosen with time.)
-We recommend grounding all components, including the siren, to the same point.
+Remove any paint and connect this wire to bare metal, preferably with a factory bolt rather than your own screw.
+(Screws tend to either strip or loosen with time.)
+We recommend grounding all your components, including the siren, to the same point in the vehicle.
+See the following diagram.